jpsacha/sbt-imagej/README.md

 ### Copy additional files to plugins directory when `ijPrepareRun` is executed

 Sometimes you want to copy some extra files to plugins directory.
-You can extend `ijPrepareRun` to do the copy or any other tasks.
+You can extend `ijPrepareRun` to do the copy or any other tasks:

 ```scala
 ijPrepareRun := ijPrepareRun.value ++ {